Call us to set up an appointment! 260-484-1964

 Schedule a Fort Wayne chiropractic appointment to see your Fort Wayne chiropractic back pain specialist about your Fort Wayne back pain and sciatica to take the curiosity out of the question about MRI’s role in your Fort Wayne back pain treatment plan.

-Fort Wayne MRIs for spinal stenosis may be revealing…or puzzling.
+Fort Wayne MRIs for spinal stenosis may be revealing…or confusing.